 The Solar Automated Permit Processing (SolarAPP) Campaign will create a low-cost, seamless process for rooftop solar and solar+storage installations, while enhancing safety and reliability.
 This will make solar energy more affordable and accessible for homeowners and businesses.

-Solar energy is now mainstream for homes and businesses, with over 2 million U.S. solar customers.
+Solar energy is now mainstream across the United States, with over 2 million U.S. solar customers.
 However, solar in the U.S. is a long way from realizing its full potential.
 Direct and indirect costs of permitting, inspection and interconnection add about $7,000 ($1.00 per watt) to the cost of a typical residential solar energy system.
 That is about the same as the value of the 30% federal investment tax credit for solar, which is set to begin phasing out at the end of 2019.

 A patchwork of permitting and interconnection processes create installation and activation delays, increase cancellations and impose costs on solar installations that are far higher than in other mature solar markets.